dubzzz/fast-check/documentation/Arbitraries.md

 - `large` — `min + (100 * min + 1000)`
 - `xlarge` — `min + (1000 * min + 10000)`

-### Depth factor explained
+### Depth size explained

-Since version 2.25.0, there is a tied link between [size](#size-explained) and depth factor.
+Since version 2.25.0, there is a tied link between [size](#size-explained) and depth of recursive structures.

-Depth factor has been introduced in version 2.14.0.
-It was initially a numeric floating point value between `0` and `+infinity`.
-It was used to reduce the risk of generating infinite structures when relying on recursive arbitraries: the higher the depth factor, the higher the chance to build not very deep instances.
+`depthFactor` (aka `depthSize` since 3.0.0) has been introduced in version 2.14.0 as a numeric floating point value between `0` and `+infinity`.
+It was used to reduce the risk of generating infinite structures when relying on recursive arbitraries.

 Then size came in 2.22.0 and with it an idea: make it simple for users to configure complex things.
 While depth factor was pretty cool, selecting the right value was not trivial from a user point of view.
 So size has been leveraged for both: number of items defined within an iterable structure and depth.
 Except very complex and ad-hoc cases, we expect size to be the only kind of configuration used to setup depth factors.

-Depth factor derived from size works exactly the same way as size, it can rely on Relative Size but also Explicit Size.
+So starting in 3.0.0, we relabelled `depthFactor` as `depthSize`.
+It works exactly the same way as size, it can rely on Relative Size but also Explicit Size.
 As for length, if not specified the size will either be defaulted to `"="` or to `"max"` depending on the flag `defaultSizeToMaxWhenMaxSpecified` and on the fact that the user specified a maximal depth or not.
 The only case defaulting to `"max"` is: user specified a maximal depth onto the instance but not size and `defaultSizeToMaxWhenMaxSpecified` is set to `true`.
 Any other setup will fallback to `"="`.

-Here is how a size translates into depth factors:
+Here is how a size translates into manually defined `depthSize`:
 - `xsmall` — `1`
-- `small` (default) — `1 / 2`
+- `small` (default) — `2`
-- `medium` — `1 / 4`
+- `medium` — `4`
-- `large` — `1 / 8`
+- `large` — `8`
-- `xlarge` — `1 / 16`
+- `xlarge` — `16`

 In the context of fast-check@v2, the condition to leverage an automatic defaulting of the depth factor is to:
 - either define it to `=` for each arbitrary not defaulting it automatically (only `option` and `oneof` do not default it to avoid breaking existing code)
 - or to configure a `baseSize` in the global settings

+In the context of fast-check@v2, `depthFactor` is the same as `depthSize` except for numeric values.
+For those values `depthSize = 1 / depthFactor`.

-If none of these conditions is fulfilled the depth factor will be defaulted to `0` as it was the case befoer we introduced it.
+If none of these conditions is fulfilled the depth factor will be defaulted to `0` as it was the case before we introduced it.
 Otherwise, depth factor will be defaulted automatically for you.

 ### Various links